 While the Active component attends a mandatory ACAP briefing regarding civilian employment, this is often not utilized in the Guard.
 You may already have a civilian job.
 If not, you may want to start looking for one, especially if you were AGR and are not retiring.
-About 180 days out your unit should be tracking your ETS date and most likely than not, your Commander or Recruiting and Retention NCO will have a sit down with you to talk about extending.
+About 180-days out your unit should be tracking your ETS date and most likely than not, your Commander or Recruiting and Retention NCO will have a sit down with you to talk about extending.

 Some states may go ahead and draft your ETS orders at this point.
 Retirees should get their orders as soon as retirement request is approved.
 If not, inquire whether or not you will be receiving them and begin to make the necessary moves to ETS (as now you will be a lot closer to the date).
-Some of these things include scheduling your last military physical (trust me, you will want to get this done and on the record), any outstanding counselings, prepare the necessary paperwork (i.e. DD Form 2656 if you are retiring) and take a visit to your S1 or Readiness NCO to go over your paperwork to ensure that it is 100% accurate.
+Some of these things include scheduling your last military physical (trust me, you will want to get this done and on the record), any outstanding counseling, prepare the necessary paperwork (i.e. DD Form 2656 if you are retiring) and take a visit to your S1 or Readiness NCO to go over your paperwork to ensure that it is 100% accurate.
 For example, take a look at your DA 201 File, SGLI, verify your PEBD, BASD, ERB/ORB, DOR, etc. If these things are not corrected before your ETS…well, you may be SOL.
 Once you ensure they are accurate…PRINT AND MAINTAIN A COPY!!!
 Especially your medical and dental records!

 Down to the wire now and you are anxious and a bit sad to be leaving.
+That’s normal.
 However, a few last items need to be addressed before you’re in the free and clear.
-First and foremost will be “clearing” your Unit.
+First and foremost, you will be “clearing” your Unit.
 This means bringing in every single piece of gear and equipment that you have signed for and that is on your hand receipt.
 Can’t find it?
 Better bring your check book or visit an Army surplus store… This process (as long as your maintained your stuff) should be pretty smooth.